 Speaking of tuition fees, there’s not a big difference in the price between Croatian and other European universities.
 Also, education in Croatia is well-developed to an excellent level, and it’s worth every penny you pay.

-The tuition fees at all of the Croatian medical faculties are pretty similar.
-The medical course varies from €10,000 and €12,000 per year.
+The tuition fees at all of the Croatian medical faculties are pretty similar and are around the average of what you pay if you want to study medicine abroad in Europe.
+The medical course varies from and per year.

 Dentistry is offered only at the University of Zagreb, and the price is €10,000 annually.